McIlroy in contention as BMW PGA resumes

 The Northern Irishman had a bogey-free day that included five birdies and an eagle on the fourth.

+McIlroy had a stroke of luck when he pulled his drive on the 17th into trees and towards the out of bounds, only for his ball to emerge a few seconds later on the edge of the fairway.

-McIlroy is alongside Spain's Rafael Cabrera and Thomas Detry of Belgium, who both also carded 65s.
+He went on to make birdie and is alongside Spain's Rafael Cabrera and Thomas Detry of Belgium, who both also carded 65s.

 England's Matthew Jordan - who made eagles on the fourth and 18th on his way to a 69 - is a stroke behind along with Francesco Molinari of Italy and Ireland's Shane Lowry.